lcrocker/ojpoker/README.md

 this way, extracting rank and suit is rarely necessary.
 You can compare ranks, for example, just by comparing full ordinals.

-Note that you can use either values 8..59 for most games in which aces are valued high, or use 4..55 in games where they are valued low, and further speed up comparisons.
+Note that you can use either values 8..63 for most games in which aces are valued high, or use 4..59 in games where they are valued low, and further speed up comparisons.
 The library should make it easy for you to decide which to use for your game; see `MasterDeck`, below.

-Ordinals over 63 will probably be used to index into tables for things like card backs or other needed graphics, but I have not reserved any yet.
+Ordinals over 71 will probably be used to index into tables for things like card backs or other needed graphics, but I have not reserved any yet.
 If you do, let me know, and we'll try to standardize.

 ## Rank, Suit

 Ranks and suits are simple enums with a few basic methods.
-The specific values are important, though, to keep algorithms and data files compatible among all the languages.
+The specific values are important, though, to keep algorithms and data files compatible between languages.

-Value       | Suit
+Value       | Suit (French, Latin [ES, IT, PT], German, Swiss, Tarot)
 ------------|------
-0           | None/unknown
-1           | Club
-2           | Diamond
-3           | Heart
-4           | Spade
+1           | Clubs / Batons / Acorns / Acorns / Wands
+2           | Diamonds / Coins / Bells / Bells / Pentacles
+3           | Hearts / Cups / Hearts / Roses / Cups
+4           | Spades / Swords / Leaves / Shields / Swords

 Value       | Rank
 ------------|------
-0           | None/Unknown
 1           | Ace (low)
 2           | Deuce
 3           | Trey